ECHOInternational/chef-solr_6/README.md

  - Fedora

 Java 8 is not currently installable on Debian with the Java community Chef recipe.
 Debian could be supported if Java 8 is installed manually.

+## Changelog

+### 0.2.0 -> 1.0.0
+ - **Breaking Change:** Node boolean values were incorrectly being set and read as strings.
+Now all boolean node values are boolean types.
+ - Two new attributes are available `node['solr']['create_user']` and `node['solr']['create_group']`.
+If set to `true` the user and group specified for solr will be created by the install recipe.
+This allows the creation of users to be disabled if upstream processes need to create the users and/or groups. **The default value is `true`.**
+ - The default version of Solr installed was changed to '6.0.1'

 ## Roadmap